Precision calculations of $B\to K^*$ form factors from SCET sum rules beyond leading-power contributions: Numerical analysis

 The numerical values for the hadronic parameters $\lambda_B$, $\hat{\sigma}_{1,2}$ and $\lambda_{E,H}$ in Tab.~\ref{tab:para} are all given at the reference scale $\mu_0=1$~GeV and these parameters will be evolved to the factorization scale $\mu$ in the final results.
-Although various strategies are employed to investigate the inverse moment $\lambda_B$ \cite{Janowski:2021yvz, Beneke:2018wjp, Braun:2003wx, Wang:2019msf}, so far, we have not been able to establish a QCD-based method to provide a precise determination of $\lambda_B$ since it is defined by a nonlocal operator (see Refs.~\cite{Han:2024yun,Han:2024min} for preliminary results from the lattice QCD perspectives).
-As suggested by the recent lattice QCD result \cite{Han:2024yun,Han:2024min}, we adopt $\lambda_B(1 \rm{GeV})= (389\pm35)$~MeV in this work, which will reduce the uncertainties of the form factors by 20\% compared to the conservative interval of $\lambda_B= (350\pm150)$~MeV~\cite{Wang:2021yrr, Beneke:2020fot}.
-For the logarithmic inverse moments $\hat{\sigma}_{1,2}$, we prefer the choice $\{\hat{\sigma}_{1},\hat{\sigma}_{2}\}=\{0,\pi^2/6\}$ with the intervals
+Despite various strategies being employed to investigate the inverse moment $\lambda_B$ \cite{Beneke:2018wjp, Han:2024yun, Janowski:2021yvz, Ball:2003fq,Mandal:2023lhp,Lee:2005gza,Feldmann:2014ika,Braun:2003wx, Wang:2019msf}, a QCD-based method for its precise determination remains elusive due to its definition via a non-local operator (see Refs.~\cite{Han:2024yun,Han:2024min} for preliminary results from the lattice QCD perspectives).
+We adopt a conservative interval of $\lambda_B=(350\pm150)$ MeV in this work and compare the resulting form factors with those derived from $\lambda_B=389(35)$ MeV, as suggested by the recent lattice QCD result \cite{Han:2024yun,Han:2024min}.
+For the inverse logarithmic moments $\hat{\sigma}_{1,2}$, we prefer the choice $\{\hat{\sigma}_{1},\hat{\sigma}_{2}\}=\{0,\pi^2/6\}$ with the intervals